 More Tricks up Your Sleeve

 Was this top 10 home security tips list helpful?
 What are some things that you do right now to protect your home?
-Is it anything in the list we just covered?

 I want to hear your ideas to add to this list, so please, leave your comments below and share your stories with others!
 Keep your family safe this week by practicing any of these tips today.